 The best days to train hard are two or three days after your period begins up until a couple days before ovulation, which is typically two weeks into your cycle.
 A week after your period begins, you'll most likely feel your strongest for about five days, (between days 8 and 12).
 This is a good time to max your athletic pursuits.
 Estrogen levels are spiking during this time, helping to prevent injuries.

 Ovulation throws a curve ball into the cycle.
 Estrogen levels spike, which cause ligaments and tendons to become a bit more lax than usual.
 This is a good time to incorporate a couple easier days into your training, (between days 12-16).

 After ovulation and for about a week, estrogen dips and progesterone begins its climb upward in the luteal phase.
 During this time you can pick up the pace again training, going as hard as feels right.
 Again, every body is different, and during this time some women may feel more tweaky or tired than others.

 During this phase you'll want to up your protein intake to help counteract that PMS all-too-true cliché of sugar cravings.
 The extra protein will also help your body recover as extra energy is used to help the uterus shed its lining.

 An active rest week would serve you well three to four days before your menses begin and two days into the bleeding.
 Your body is working hard to cleanse and reset, so it's no wonder energy levels tend to dive during this time.
-One of coolest part about menses, apart from bestowing women the ability to birth life, is that it offers a monthly structure to help you maximize your athletic performance.
+One of the coolest part about menses, apart from bestowing women the ability to birth life, is that it offers a monthly structure to help you maximize your athletic performance.

-Since rest is just as important as trying hard, having a plan for both that aligns with your body can help you achieve new bests.
+Since rest is just as important as trying hard, having a plan that aligns with your body can help you achieve new bests.
 The first step is getting to know your body.
 The second is applying that knowledge to create the perfect "team" between your body and your athletic goals.